lllyasviel/ControlNet/README.md

 ![p](github_page/uc6.png)

 As you can see below, because **non-prompted** mode is extremely difficult, even the very deep ControlNet may also generate failure cases.
-(In the example below, the right-bottom one seem ok.)
+(In the example below, the right-bottom one seems ok while others looks meh.)
 Because of this, the non-prompted mode seems a nice metric to test the capability of different encoder-based methods to control stable diffusion.

 ![p](github_page/uc7.png)